Article: Seiko SWR: New models have arrived at PSB Watches

 1. Sapphire crystal replaces Hardlex

 This is undoubtedly the biggest improvement of this generation.
-The old models (SWR049, SWR052, SWR053, SWR054, SWR064, SWR066) were equipped with Hardlex glass, a proprietary Seiko hardened mineral solution, good but prone to scratches over time.
+The old models (SWR049, SWR052, SWR053, SWR054, SWR064, SWR066) were equipped with Hardlex crystal, a proprietary hardened mineral solution from Seiko, good but prone to scratches over time.

-The new references SWR103 to SWR110 upgrade to sapphire crystal, the industry standard for premium watches.
-Sapphire is up to 7 times harder than steel: your watch will now age without unsightly micro-scratches.
+The new SWR103 to SWR110 references now feature sapphire crystal, the industry standard for premium watches.
+Sapphire is up to 7 times harder than steel: your watch will now age without being marred by unsightly micro-scratches.
 At this price point, it's a remarkable addition.

 2. Improved water resistance: 50m instead of 30m